Ampers4nd/bang/README.md

 Also, note that there's no session control at this point...

-I'm using the erlang-rfc4627 library for JSON (available for download at https://github.com/tonyg/erlang-rfc4627) .
-I've included in the src/ directory for convendience.
+I'm using the erlang-rfc4627 library for JSON (download at https://github.com/tonyg/erlang-rfc4627) .
 You'll need to compile and make sure the .beams are in the yaws path.
 I'm not doing much with it, but I have an example of encoding and decoding in the bang&#95;user.

 Next, I'll start interfacing with postgres in order to do something real.